NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/networkProtocol.md

 Each Node has a list with all children and via what children they are reachable.
 It can have invalid entries flagged valid if an endpoint disconnects, since there are no disconnect messages.\
 Example

+## Groups

+Endpoints can be parts of groups to benefit from group broadcasts.
+A group broadcast is sent with the [GF](#GF) and the [GAF](#GAF) flag set.
+While the GAF flag is set, all endpoints send the message to their parent.
+When the messages reaches the hub the GAF flag is reset and sent to all children.
+Each endpoint picks up the message and sends it to all own children, while the Next Hop field is set to the own ID.